jimktrains/subtlelanternradio/README.md

 * /etc/slr/modes/settings/ - contains the last settings for each mode
 * /etc/slr/ui/ - contains the state of the UI
 * /etc/slr/memory/ - contains a file per memory slot
+* /usr/local/bin/slr/system-menu/ - Applications to run when selected by the system menu
+* /etc/slr/system-menu/ - contains the state of the system menu items; filenames same as the application

+Along with the normal place to place config files for certain applications or the kernel, e.g.

 * /home/slr/.ssh/authorized\_keys - ssh authorized keys
+* /etc/network/interfaces - network interface configruation
 * /usr/share/gnuradio/grc/blocks/ - blocks available to gnu radio
-* /usr/local/bin/slr/system-menu/ - Applications to run when selected by the system menu
-* /etc/slr/system-menu/ - contains the state of the system menu items; filenames same as the application

 ### Control API

-All items relative to `/dev/slr/`.

-Service management is done through the init system and `inittab`
+Service management is done through the init system and `inittab`.
+This probably needs to be thought over a little more?
+There may already be a device class that can handle this.

+These should appear in the `/sys/class/` filesystem.

 * radios - All available radios
 * radios/\<number\> - specific radio (radios may expose additional settings as